 - Wash cucumbers and peel if desired.
 Thinly slice cucumbers and onions.

-Mix vinegar, vegetable oil, water and sugar.
-Combine mixture with cucumbers and refrigerate at least 1 hour or up to 4 hours.
+- Mix marinade ingredients.
+Combine mixture with cucumbers and refrigerate for at least 1 hour or up to 4 hours.
 (Stir or toss a few times while marinating).

 - Place in a bowl and toss with dill, salt and pepper to taste.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.